On Gel'fand-Kolmogoroff type results: Introduction

 \section{Introduction}

-An associative algebra $\cl A(M)$ characterizes a topological space $M$ if, for any topological space $N$; the associative algebras $\cl A(M)$ and $\cl A(N)$ are isomorphic if, and only if, the topological spaces $M$ and $N$ are homeomorphic.\\ The algebraic characterization of topological spaces dates back to the end of the 30s of the last century with I. Gel'fand and A. Kolmogoroff in : \cite{GelKol}.\\ It is established in this paper that a compact topological space $ M $ is characterized by the associative algebra $ {\rm C} (M) $ of continuous functions on $M$ with values in $\mathbb{R} $ or $ \mathbb{C}. $
+An associative algebra $\cl A(M)$ characterizes a topological space $M$ if, for any topological space $N$; the associative algebras $\cl A(M)$ and $\cl A(N)$ are isomorphic if, and only if, the topological spaces $M$ and $N$ are homeomorphic.

+The algebraic characterization of topological spaces dates back to the end of the 30s of the last century with I. Gel'fand and A. Kolmogoroff in : \cite{GelKol}.\\ It is established in this paper that a compact topological space $ M $ is characterized by the associative algebra $ {\rm C} (M) $ of continuous functions on $M$ with values in $\mathbb{R} $ or $ \mathbb{C}. $

-The methods developed in \cite{GelKol} can be applied to the case of a differential manifold $ M, $ assumed of Hausdorff and with a countable basis, by considering the algebra $ \cl A(M) = {\rm C}^ \infty (M) $ of smooth functions on $ M. $ \\ Thanks to a result due to Milnor, we know that any isomorphism of associative algebras $ \Psi: \cl A (M) \to \cl A (N) $ is of the form
+The methods developed in \cite{GelKol} can be applied to the case of a smooth manifold $ M, $ assumed of Hausdorff and with a countable basis, by considering the algebra $ \cl A(M) = {\rm C}^ \infty (M) $ of smooth functions on $ M. $